 The SMTP Relay Service is being End of Serviced (EOS) on December 1, 2016 with an End of Life (EOL) on February 14, 2017.
 This means that customers have been unable to provision new SMTP Relay services since of December 1, 2016, but existing services will remain functional until February 14, 2017.

 What exactly is Changing?

-- We will be de-activating the SMTP Relay service on January 15, 2017.
+- We will be deactivating the SMTP Relay Service on February 14, 2017.
 At this time, customers will be unable to send e-mail from the service.

-- We recommend that existing SMTP Relay customers that are actively using this service migrate off of this service before the deactivation date.
+- We recommend that existing SMTP Relay customers migrate to an alternative provider before the deactivation date.

 Why is this change happening?

-Why have we chosen to de-activate our service versus improving our service?
+Why have we chosen to deactivate our service instead of improving it?

-We feel that deactivating our service is the best path forward because:
+We feel that deactivating our service is the best option for our customers:

-- Based on input from our customers, via feature requests and customer conversations, there are engineering tasks that are deemed to be more important by the majority of our customers than improving our SMTP Service.
+- Based on input from our customers via feature requests and direct conversations, there are other product improvements that we feel are more important to the majority of our customers than improving our SMTP Service.

 What does this mean for me?

-If you are a customer that actively uses our SMTP Relay service to send emails, you will need to migrate off of this service by the deactivation date mentioned above.
-If you do not do this, on the deactivation date mentioned above, your emails will no longer be sent through our system.
+If you are a customer that actively uses our SMTP Relay Service, you will need to migrate to an alternative service by the February 14 deactivation date.
+If you have not moved to an alternative service by the deactivation date, your e-mail will no longer be delivered by our service.

-What new method should I use to send emails?
+What new method should I use to send e-mail?

-Since we aren't offering a replacement service, you must take some sort of action to continue to send e-mail.
+Since we aren't offering a replacement service, you must migrate to an alternative solution to continue to send e-mail.
 There are many e-mail delivery services or software solutions that can facilitate the necessary functionality.
-You are free to choose whatever method you wish for sending emails.
-In effort to help you with this process, we are going to provide you a few options for your consideration.
+You are free to choose whatever method you wish for sending email.
+In effort to help you with this process, we are recommending a few options for your consideration.

 Use an external email service

-There are many great external SMTP Relay services available that provide you a wide range of email services that meet and exceed our current SMTP feature list.
+There are many great external SMTP Relay services available that provide customers with a wide range of functionality that meet and exceed our current SMTP feature list.
 A few of these services are:

-Use CL Servers + Software to send emails
+Use CenturyLink Servers + Software to send emails

-- CL Blueprint & Halon Software - Use a CL Cloud Blueprint to install the Halon SMTP Software for sending emails.
+- CL Blueprint & Halon Software - Use a CenturyLink Cloud Blueprint to install the Halon SMTP Software for sending emails.

-- Windows & IIS - Setup windows SMTP server to send emails.
+- Windows & IIS - Setup a Windows SMTP server to send emails.